 Since its integration in 2012, Logos has been infusing the policy and public affairs expertise of 60 offices around the world.
 Within MCI Group, Logos uses its stakeholder mapping and policy monitoring tools to boost the impact and relevance of major policy events.
 It helps industry coalitions to engage with EU institutions, through advocacy campaigns and technical discussions in standard committees.
 While our headquarters remain in Brussels, our consultants and senior advisers work from Paris and Washington D.C.

-Logos is proud to have contributed to the success of the first edition of the IRU World Congress 2018 in Muscat, Oman.
-Logos supported IRU in developing the programme of the conference as well as organising a ministerial dialogue between representatives from the public and private sectors.
+logos is proud to have contributed to the success of the first edition of the IRU World Congress 2018 in Muscat, Oman. logos supported IRU in developing the programme of the conference as well as organising a ministerial dialogue between representatives from the public and private sectors.

 During the closing plenary, Umberto de Pretto, IRU Secretary General, congratulated the team for providing the richest programme the organisation ever showcased.
 Journalists John Defterios (CNN) and Jorn Madslien (former BBC) also stated that the Congress had the richest programme they had ever seen in any event.

-The congress saw the participation of leading representatives from the public and private sectors.
+On 7-8 November 2018, the congress saw the participation of leading representatives from the public and private sectors.
 Among them, one can list José Manuel Barroso, Chairman of Goldman Sachs International and former European Commission President, Joachim Drees, CEO of MAN, Pierre Lahutte, CEO of IVEC, E. Dr. Ahmed Mohammed Al Futaisi, Minister of Transport and Communications, Oman, John Defterios, journalist, CNN, and many others (see full list of speakers’ lineup here).